al-moreno/MongoDB/Unit 2/Script.md

 ## Table of Contents
 1. Running MongoDB service for macOS and Windows
-2. MongoDB Compass (GUI tool)
+2. MongoDB Shell (GUI tool)
-3. MongoDB Shell (GUI tool)
+3. MongoDB Compass (GUI tool)
 4. Managing databases, collections, and documents
 5. Assessment

 - Slide 1 -

-Welcome to the third module of our MongoDB course!
-Congratulations on reaching this milestone in your learning journey.
+Welcome to the second unit of our MongoDB course!
 In this module, we will dive deeper into advanced topics and concepts that will further enhance your understanding and proficiency in working with MongoDB.

 - Slide 2 -

-In this course, we will focus on the following objectives related to working with MongoDB:
+In this particular lesson, we will focus on the following objectives:

 1. You will learn how to set up and manage the MongoDB service on both macOS and Windows operating systems.
-We will cover the installation process, configuring the service, and starting and stopping the MongoDB server.
+We will cover the installation process, configuring the service, and starting and stopping the  server.

-2. We will explore MongoDB Compass, a powerful graphical user interface (GUI) tool that provides a user-friendly way to interact with MongoDB.
-You will learn how to navigate the interface, connect to MongoDB databases, and perform various operations such as creating databases, managing collections, and manipulating documents.
+2. We will explore MongoDB Compass, a powerful graphical user interface tool that provides a user-friendly way to interact with it.
+You will learn how to navigate the interface, connect to the databases, and perform various operations such as creating databases, managing collections, and manipulating documents.

-3. We will also introduce the MongoDB Shell, a command-line interface that allows you to execute commands and queries directly against the MongoDB server.
+3. We will also introduce the MongoDB Shell, a command-line interface that allows you to execute commands and queries directly against the server.
 You will gain hands-on experience using the shell to interact with databases, collections, and documents, and learn essential commands for data manipulation and querying.

-4. Throughout the course, we will delve into the fundamental aspects of managing databases, collections, and documents in MongoDB.
+4. Throughout the course, we will explore the fundamental aspects of managing databases, collections, and documents.
 You will learn how to create and drop databases, design efficient collections, insert and retrieve documents, update and delete data, and perform advanced queries using MongoDB's powerful querying capabilities.

-By the end of this course, you will have a comprehensive understanding of running the MongoDB service on macOS and Windows, utilizing MongoDB Compass for graphical management, utilizing MongoDB Shell for command-line operations, and effectively managing databases, collections, and documents in MongoDB.
+By the end of this course, you will have a comprehensive understanding of running the MongoDB service on macOS and Windows, utilizing MongoDB Compass for graphical management, utilizing MongoDB Shell for command-line operations, and effectively managing databases, collections, and documents.

 - Slide 3 -

-To manage MongoDB services on macOS, you can use the following commands:
+To manage services on macOS, you can use the following commands:

-To start the MongoDB service, open the terminal and run the command: `brew services start mongodb-community@4.4`.
+To start the service, open the terminal and run the command: `brew services start mongodb-community@4.4`.
 This will initiate the MongoDB service and make it available for use.

-If you need to stop the MongoDB service, execute the command: `brew services stop mongodb-community@4.4`.
-This will gracefully stop the MongoDB service and terminate its processes.
+If you need to stop the service, execute the command: `brew services stop mongodb-community@4.4`.
+This will stop the service and terminate its processes.

 To restart the MongoDB service, simply run the command: `brew services restart mongodb-community@4.4`.
-This will stop and then start the MongoDB service, ensuring a fresh instance is running.
+This will stop and then start the service, ensuring a fresh instance is running.

-To view a list of all MongoDB services managed by Homebrew, use the command: `brew services list`.
-This will provide you with information about the running status of the MongoDB service.
+To view a list of all services managed by Homebrew, use the command: `brew services list`.
+This will provide the information about the running status of the MongoDB service.

 Please note that the provided commands assume you have MongoDB installed using Homebrew and that the MongoDB service is managed by Homebrew services.
-Adjust the version number in the commands to match your installed MongoDB version if it differs from 4.4.
+Adjust the version number in the commands to match your installed MongoDB version.

 - Slide 4 -

 To manage MongoDB services on Windows, you can use the following commands in the Command Prompt with administrative privileges:

-To start the MongoDB service, run the command `net start MongoDB`.
+To start the service, run the command `net start MongoDB`.

-For stopping the MongoDB service, use `net stop MongoDB`.
+For stopping the service, use `net stop MongoDB`.

 If you want to restart the MongoDB service, you can enter `net stop MongoDB && net start MongoDB`.

-To list the MongoDB services and obtain service information, execute the command `sc query MongoDB`.
+To list the services and obtain service information, execute the command `sc query MongoDB`.

 Please note that these commands assume MongoDB is installed as a Windows service.
 Adjust the command if your MongoDB service has a different name or if you have multiple MongoDB services installed.
-Ensure you run the Command Prompt as an administrator to have the necessary privileges for managing the MongoDB services.
+Ensure you run the Command Prompt as an administrator to have the necessary privileges for managing the services.

 - Slide 5 -

 Next, I'd like to introduce you to MongoDB Compass, an intuitive graphical user interface designed for managing MongoDB databases.
-With MongoDB Compass, you can easily navigate, analyze, and interact with your MongoDB data in a visually appealing and user-friendly manner.
+With MongoDB Compass, you can easily navigate, analyze, and interact with your data in a visually appealing and user-friendly manner.

 One of the key features of MongoDB Compass is its ability to provide a comprehensive overview of your databases, collections, and documents.
 You can effortlessly explore the structure of your databases and collections, gaining insights into the relationships and organization of your data.